-I had a conversation with a friend this week and we were talking about the difference between the intuition to slow down and wait versus dragging your feet.
+I had a conversation with a friend and we were talking about the difference between the intuition to slow down and wait versus dragging your feet.

 And how you find that compass and learn to trust it.

 As we were talking, an image came into my mind of the high dive at the pool I swam at in my childhood.

 I started thinking about the sequence of decisions that one would have to make - when you decide to jump off the high dive for the first time.

 First - you have to decide you want to get off the lawn chair where you are comfortable tanning with baby oil and Madonna on the boom box (ok, I'm from the 80's - "I'm Crazy for You").

 If you make it past that decision, you end up at the base of a tall ladder and you have to decide to take that first step up.